siemens/embb/CONTRIBUTING.md

 ### Contributing

 Bug fixes, extensions, etc. can be contributed as pull requests via GitHub or as patches via the development mailing list (mailto:embb-dev@googlegroups.com).
 If possible, please refer to a current snapshot of the master branch.

+### Porting

+EMB² is easily portable to platforms unsupported so far.
+Almost all platform specific code is located in the `base_c` and `base_cpp` directories, and platform specific code is fenced using `EMBB_PLATFORM_*` defines.

+To distinguish between compilers, EMB² currently uses the following defines:

+- EMBB_PLATFORM_COMPILER_GNUC
+- EMBB_PLATFORM_COMPILER_MSVC
+- EMBB_PLATFORM_COMPILER_UNKNOWN

+Different architectures are distinguished using:

+- EMBB_PLATFORM_ARCH_X86
+- EMBB_PLATFORM_ARCH_X86_32
+- EMBB_PLATFORM_ARCH_X86_64
+- EMBB_PLATFORM_ARCH_ARM
+- EMBB_PLATFORM_ARCH_UNKNOWN

+Threading APIs are switched by:

+- EMBB_PLATFORM_THREADING_WINTHREADS
+- EMBB_PLATFORM_THREADING_POSIXTHREADS

+Please use these defines for new platform specific code.
+If additional defines are needed, they can be included in the `config.h` or `cmake_config.h.in` files.

+A list of macros to check the underlying platform, compiler versions, etc. can be found here: http://sourceforge.net/p/predef/wiki/Home/

 3. Coding Guidelines
 --------------------